-On May 5, 2017, FNFV LLC signed a definitive agreement to sell One Digital for \$560.0 million in an all-cash transaction.
-After repayment of debt, payout to option holders and a minority equity investor and other transaction related payments, the FNFV Group expects to receive approximately \$330.0 million in cash from the sale on a pre-tax basis.
-Closing is contingent on certain regulatory clearance and is expected in the second quarter of 2017.
+On June 6, 2017, FNFV LLC closed on the sale of Digital Insurance, Inc. ("OneDigital") for \$560.0 million in an all-cash transaction.
+After repayment of debt, payout to option holders and a minority equity investor and other transaction related payments, the FNFV Group received \$331.4 million from the sale, which includes \$326.0 million of cash and \$5.4 million of purchase price holdback receivable.
 As of December 31, 2016, OneDigital had total assets of \$262.9 million and total liabilities of \$182.0 million.
-Refer to Note Q Segment Information for information on the results of operations of OneDigital for the years ended December 31, 2016, 2015 and 2014.
+We retained no ownership in OneDigital and have no continuing involvement in OneDigital as of the date of the sale.